sztaki-hu/ProSeqqo/Documentation/TaskDefinition.md

 #### UseMIPprecedenceSolver

-Creates an initial solution by CBC-MIP solver, for tasks with complex precedence constraints.
+Creates an initial solution by CBC-MIP solver for tasks with complex precedence constraints.

 | Param                    | Type  |Rule   |
 | ------------------------ | ----- |------ |